 Cosmos will flower more in poor soil, rather than rich, so avoid manures and fertilizers.
 Pinch out the growing point when plants are around 45cm (18″) tall to encourage bushier growth and more flowering points.
 Water during very dry spells, but otherwise, Cosmos is well suited to xeriscaping.
 Cosmos seeds are easy to harvest and save.
 These annual plants are sometimes referred to as Cosmea.
 Continue reading below for tips on how to grow Cosmos from seed.

 Exposure: Full sun

-Direct sow from early March right up until mid-June.
+Direct sow after the last frost date.
 Several sowings will result in a very long bloom period.
-You can also start Cosmos indoors in February to early March for transplanting late March to mid-April.
+Cosmos can also be started indoors in late winter for transplanting after last frost, once daytime temperatures are above 10°C (50°F).
 Seeds will sprout in 3-10 days.
 Optimal temperature for germination: 21-25°C (70-75°F).

 Sow seeds very shallowly only a few millimetres (1/8″) deep.
 Thin or transplant to 20-25cm (8-10″) apart.

 Most varieties can get quite tall, and in exposed or windy gardens can benefit from staking or trellis netting laid horizontally over the bed for the stems to grow through before blooming.
 Deadhead and cut for bouquets regularly to extend the bloom period.